apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

 ## Run the task alone

-- Right-click the task and click the "`Start`" button (only online tasks can be clicked to run).
+- Right-click the task and click the `Start` button (only online tasks can be clicked to run).

 ![workflow-task-run](../../../../img/new_ui/dev/project/workflow-task-run.png)